KiVi: Kinesthetic-Visuospatial Integration for Dynamic and Safe Egocentric Legged Locomotion: Kinesthetic-Visuospatial Integration

 Our Visuospatial Module focuses on fusing visual and proprioceptive information to infer key terrain-related features, such as surrounding elevations and foot-level height map, which cannot be directly derived from proprioception alone.
 This process is challenging as the robot cannot always directly observe the ground beneath its feet, making effective multimodal integration and temporal memory essential for reliable terrain understanding.

 To address these challenges, our module takes as input the past 10 steps of proprioceptive observations $\boldsymbol{o}_{t-10:t}^H$ and the past 2 frames of egocentric depth images $\boldsymbol{d}_{t-2:t}$.
 The proprioceptive sequence is normalized and encoded by an MLP into a single token, while the depth sequence is processed by a convolutional neural network (CNN) to produce 16 visual tokens.
-These tokens are then fused within a memory-augmented Transformer (\textbf{memTransformer}), which maintains a compact buffer of $m_t$ memory tokens by caching outputs across timesteps.
-Compared with recurrent models such as GRUs, this design provides a better balance between parameter efficiency and representational ability, as a small number of content-addressable memory slots can flexibly capture longer temporal dependencies.
+These tokens are then fused within a memory-augmented Transformer (\textbf{memTransformer}).
+At each timestep, the Transformer receives a total of 20 tokens: 1 proprioceptive token $l_{state,t} \in R^{32}$, 16 visual tokens $l_{vis,t} \in R^{1 6\times 32}$, and 3 memory tokens $m_{t} \in R^{3 \times 32}$ inherited from the previous timestep.
+Our memTransformer consists of two stacked Transformer layers with a single attention head (i.e., $N_{\text{head}} = 1$) and a feedforward dimension of $128$.
+After attention processing, the 20 output tokens are handled asymmetrically.
+The updated proprioceptive token is directly propagated to downstream policy layers.
+The 16 visual tokens are average-pooled into a single visual embedding before being forwarded.
+In contrast, the 3 memory tokens are not passed to the policy head; instead, they are cached and reused as memory inputs at the next timestep.
+This design allows the model to maintain a compact, content-addressable memory buffer while keeping the policy input dimension fixed.
+Compared with recurrent models such as GRUs, this mechanism provides a more flexible balance between parameter efficiency and representational capacity.
+A small number of persistent memory tokens can selectively accumulate long-horizon contextual information without enforcing strict sequential compression as in recurrent hidden states.
+Moreover, by avoiding recursive hidden-state updates and reducing long backpropagation chains through time, our memTransformer improves training stability and sample efficiency, leading to faster convergence in long-horizon tasks.

 Through this mechanism, our module implicitly predicts the global surrounding elevation $\hat{s}_t$ and the local terrain heights around each foot $\hat{F}_t$, and produces latent embeddings $z_{s,t}\in \mathbb{R}^{12}$ and $z_{F,t}\in \mathbb{R}^{8}$ that encode both coarse terrain structure and fine-grained foothold surroundings.
 The predictions $\hat{s}_t$ and $\hat{F}_t$ are supervised with a stricter $L_1$ loss against privileged terrain information available in simulation.
 By jointly leveraging visual and proprioceptive cues and maintaining temporal memory, our Visuospatial Module provides stable and informative terrain embeddings, complementing the Kinesthetic Module and enabling reliable locomotion control even under partial or noisy visual observations.